thomasbiv/Logic-Design-Simplification/README.md

-# Logic-Design-Simplification
+# Logic Design Simplification
-Python program that outputs simplified logic equations based on input of a truth table.
+*Python program that outputs simplified logic equations based on input of a truth table.*